With Paddle’s Revenue Delivery Platform, it’s easy to implement gifting functionality in your checkout.

 Thank the gifter

-Instead of delivering the software the gifter bought, you can just email them a thank you note - or use a custom post-checkout confirmation page, using our post-checkout API.
+You can email the gifter a thank you note – or use a custom post-checkout confirmation page, using our post-checkout API.

 This allows you to display a confirmation page that you can entirely design and customize, displaying for example: